filecoin-saturn/explorer/README.md

 ## Deployment

-Deployments are automated using Github actions, check the [build page][build-page] for availble actions.
+Deployments are automated using Github actions, check the [build page][build-page] for available actions.

 You can create a build manually by running